dmars8047/handymkv/README.md

 handymkv
 ```

 This will first read the titles on the disc and prompt you to select which titles to rip.
+Titles are selected by providing the index of each title.
+Multiple titles can be selected by providing a comma delimited list.
+Example: `0, 1, 3,4`.
 Once you have selected the titles to rip, the process will begin.
 The progress of the process will be displayed in the terminal.

 ![alt text](https://github.com/dmars8047/handymkv/blob/develop/doc/handymkv_disc_read_example.png?raw=true)